Brussels Griffon Dogs

 Brussels Griffon puppy lying down

-The most common problems that have been noted for Brussels Griffon dogs, include conditions relating to the eyes and nose due to the facial configuration.
+The most common problems that have been noted for Brussels Griffon dogs, include conditions relating to the eyes and nose due to his facial configuration.

-This breed has a flat short muzzle, somewhat resembling the Pug, with prominent eyes and a small nose.
-Similar to other flat and narrow-nosed dogs, the BG can run into breathing difficulties especially on hot sunny days making heat stroke a serious threat.
+The Griff has a flat short muzzle, somewhat resembling the Pug, with prominent eyes and a small nose.
+Similar to other flat and narrow-nosed dogs, the Griffon can run into breathing difficulties especially on hot sunny days making heat stroke a serious threat.

-Health issues that are associates with the Griffon incude:
+Health issues that are associates with Brussels Griffon dogs include:

 Some of these issues are fairly common conditions with most dogs as they age.